RYAN ZERNACH

 • Deterministic math for agentic workflows: for questions like bottle counts and inventory arithmetic, I extended tool-calling paths with math-capable tools so the agent could compute reliably instead of depending on non-deterministic LLM-only calculations.

-Technical Approach: Evaluation and Observability
+Technical Approach: Evaluations & Observability

 • Golden set design: I curated stable, high-value prompts and paired them with representative user accounts covering different cellar sizes, data quality patterns, and usage behaviors.